-Effective the first full pay period following City Council adoption, compensation for overtime worked by employees in classifications listed in the Appendices, herein, shall be for all hours worked in excess of 40 hours in a workweek including all absences with pay authorized by law.
-Management shall have the discretion to determine whether overtime compensation shall be in cash or time-off.
-Overtime compensation shall be in time off at the rate of one and one-half $(1\frac{1}{2})$ hours for each hour of overtime worked or at the rate of one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
+Effective the first full pay period following City Council adoption, compensation for overtime shall be paid for all hours worked in excess of 40 hours in a workweek including all absences with pay authorized by law.
+Employees who are employed in a class or paygrade, if the class has multiple paygrades, with a top step regular biweekly rate, without bonuses, at or below the top step regular biweekly rate for the class of Supervising Transportation Planner I, shall be compensated in time off at the rate of one and one-half $(1\frac{1}{2})$ hours for each hour of overtime worked; or in cash at one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay.
+The method of overtime compensation shall be at the discretion of Management.

-Section IV - Compensated Time Off
+B. Compensated Time Off

-Employees may, subject to Management discretion, be permitted to accumulate up to 80 hours of compensatory time off (CTO).
+Employees may, subject to Management discretion, be permitted to accumulate up to 80 hours of compensated time off (CTO).
 Occasionally, employees may accumulate CTO in excess of 80 hours for a temporary period of time, not to exceed an additional fiscal year.
-If an employee does not schedule and take CTO over 80 hours prior to the end of the fiscal year, Management may require employees to use CTO prior to the end of the fiscal year; require employees to use such time in lieu of vacation (unless the mandatory use of CTO would result in the loss of vacation accumulation) or other leave time; or authorize cash payment.
-In the event sufficient funds are not available to provide cash compensation for all or a portion of the CTO hours in excess of 80, Management may extend the time limit for a period not to exceed one additional fiscal year.
+If an employee does not schedule and take CTO over 80 hours prior to the end of the fiscal year, Management may require the employee to use CTO prior to the end of the fiscal year; require employees to use such time in lieu of vacation (unless the mandatory use of CTO would result in the loss of vacation accumulation) or other leave time; or authorize cash payment.
+In the event sufficient funds are not available to provide cash compensation for all or a portion of the CTO hours in excess of 80, Management may extend the time limit for use or payment of the excess hours for a period not to exceed one additional fiscal year.